chulmoon/EL-RSS-AUC/README.md

 Run `run_diabetes_application.R` and `results_diabetes.R` for applications and plots, respectively.
 3. Chronic kidney disease case study \
 Run `run_sim_ckd_application.R` and `results_ckd.R` for applications and plots, respectively.
 To retrieve the CKD data used in this study `data_ckd.Rdata`, run `data_ckd.R`.
+4. Toy example \
+Run `example.R` for a toy example that computes confidence intervals of BRSS-EL and URSS-EL.